MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 ## Step Three: Run your specified match order

 Now you are ready to run the match order that you have defined in Steps One and Two.
 This can be done by selecting **Save** and then **Run** as shown in the following example.
-Next to these buttons there is a **Discard** button that enables you to delete the definitions of your match (shown in red).
+Next to these buttons there is a **Discard** button that enables you to delete the definitions of your match.

-// 4 <!-- In the text above and the image that will replace the one below, mark "Save" with "1", "Run" with "2" and "Discard" with "3"-->

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-commands.png "Edit rule add new criteria")